idaholab/moose/framework/doc/content/syntax/Reporters/index.md

 !listing test/include/reporters/TestReporter.h re=^\s*(?P<content>[^\n]*?)\s*// MooseDocs:producer

-The references are initialized using the `declareValue` method as follows.
+The references are initialized using the `declareValue` and `declareValueByName` methods.
 It is possible to indicate how the value is to be computed, with respect to parallelism, by setting the calculation mode, see [#reporter-modes] for more information.
+The `declareValue` method works in conjunction with the `validParams` function to allow the input file to dictate the name of the data being produced.
+To use this method first define an input parameter for the data name.

+!listing test/src/reporters/TestReporter.C re=^\s*(?P<content>[^\n]*?)\s*// MooseDocs:data

+Then initialize the previously created reference by providing the input parameter name.
+In this example the initial value is also supplied.

 !listing test/src/reporters/TestReporter.C re=^\s*(?P<content>[^\n]*?)\s*// MooseDocs:producer

+The `declareValueByName` method works in the same manner except it does not query the parameter system for the name, it uses the name supplied to specifying the name directly.
+As such, this name cannot be modified without recompiling .

 The calculation of the value(s) occurs by overriding the `execute` method and updating the values for references.